Self-Distilled Self-Supervised Representation Learning: Experiments

-$p_{pos}$ is the distribution of positive pairs generated by random augmentation from the input data, and $p_{data}$ is the input data distribution. \njv{They} asserted that low alignment signifies the positive samples are close to each other while low uniformity signifies that the negative samples are further apart.
-Thus, low alignment and uniformity lead to a better representation with high linearly separability, although the two metrics are inherently in a trade-off relationship.
+Here, $p_{pos}$ is the distribution of positive pairs generated by random augmentation from the input data, and $p_{data}$ is the overall data distribution.
+They asserted that low alignment signifies that the positive samples are close to each other while low uniformity signifies that the negative samples are further apart.
+Thus, low alignment and low uniformity lead to a better representation with high linearly separability, although the two metrics are inherently in a trade-off relationship.

-Empirically, we observed that SD-MoCo v3 has higher alignment, but lower uniformity than \njv{vanilla} MoCo v3.
-However, considering their conflicting characteristic\njv{s}, it is difficult to ascertain which representation is \njv{better}.
-To \njv{answer this question}, we propose another metric modifying the alignment metric to quantify the difference of alignment between negative samples and positive samples.
-Alignment between negative samples is defined as follow
+Empirically, we observed that SD-MoCo v3 has lower alignment in lower layer, but higher uniformity than vanilla MoCo v3.
+In the higher layer, the pattern is reversed.
+In other words, while distances of the positive and negative samples are both close in lower layer, in the higher layer, both are further away.
+Considering their conflicting characteristics, it is difficult to ascertain which representation is better.
+To answer this question, we propose a new metric, uniformity-alignment ratio, that divides the uniformity by alignment.
+For formulational simplicity, we compute negative alignment, \textit{i.e.,} the distance between negative samples, as following and divide it by the original alignment, \textit{i.e.,} the distance between positive samples.
+This successfully removes potential scale ambiguities and indicates the relative distance between negative samples compared to positive samples in an intuitive manner.
 Higher $\mathcal{L}_{ali}^n$ means that the negative samples are further apart from each other similar to uniformity.

-The difference of negative alignment and positive alignment \njv{$\mathcal{D} \triangleq \mathcal{L}_{ali}^n - \mathcal{L}_{ali}$} then quantifies the difference of mean distance between the positive samples and that of the negative samples.
-As shown in Figure \ref{fig:alin}, SD-MoCo v3 has higher alignment difference than MoCo v3 in almost all layers.
-In particular, when \njv{$\mathcal{D}$} is adequately high with high positive alignment, a representation may be sufficiently far apart from negative representations {and the positive samples will also relatively dispersed, which makes it easier to distinguish between positive samples that are potentially different classes in fine-grained datasets.} This may explain why SDSSL performs exceptionally well for Flowers and Pets on Table \ref{table:Cls}, which \njv{require} more fine-grained representations due to the homogeneous classes \njv{compared to CIFAR datasets}.
+The ratio of negative alignment divided by positive alignment $\mathcal{R} \triangleq \mathcal{L}_{ali}^n / \mathcal{L}_{ali}$ then quantifies how far apart the mean distance between positive and negative samples are.
+As shown in Figure \ref{fig:n_ali_ratio}, SD-MoCo v3 has higher alignment ratio than MoCo v3 in all layers like uniformity alignment ratio shown in the third column of Fig. \ref{fig:ali_uni}.
+Intuitively, learning a representation space where negative samples are placed further apart from each other compared to positive samples is one of the key desiderata of contrastive learning, and we believe this explains the effectiveness of SDSSL at least partially.
+Qualitative analyses such as Fig. \ref{fig:tsne} also support this view, delivering a consistent message as to how self-distillation helps self-supervised learning.